-A wireless personal area network (WPAN for short) is a low-range wireless network which covers an area of only a few dozen metres.
-This sort of network is generally used for linking peripheral devices (like printers, cellphones, and home appliances) or a personal assistant (PDA) to a computer, or just two nearby computers, without using a hard-wired connection.
-There are several kinds of technology used for WPANs:
+A Wireless Personal Area Network (WPAN for short) is a low-range wireless network which covers an area of only a few dozen metres.
+This sort of network is generally used for linking peripheral devices (like printers, cellphones, and home appliances), a PDA to a computer or just two nearby computers, without using a hard-wired connection.
+There are several kinds of technology used for WPAN.

-The main WPAN technology is Bluetooth, launched by Ericsson in 1994, which offers a maximum throughput of 1 Mbps over a maximum range of about thirty metres.
+Bluetooth:the main WPAN technology is Bluetooth, launched by Ericsson in 1994, which offers a maximum throughput of 1 Mbps over a maximum range of about thirty metres.
 Bluetooth, also known as IEEE 802.15.1, has the advantage of being very energy-efficient, which makes it particularly well-suited to use in small devices.